croxton/ee_zen_garden/README.md

 ExpressionEngine is famously flexible.
 This can be both a blessing and a curse; sometimes it’s hard to know where to start and we are left guessing at what might be the most optimal approach.
 Embeds or layouts?
 Categories or relationships?
 Long-form or discrete custom fields?
 Should we rely on third-party addons?
 What about caching?

-This project is a collection of template design patterns that explore different approaches to the same problem, with the aim of allowing fair comparisons to be made.
+This is a growing collection of template design patterns that explore different approaches to the same problem, with the aim of allowing fair comparisons to be made.
 I am hopeful that a common set of principles - 'best practice' - might emerge, but at the least it will allow us to share our favoured solutions to some typical problems faced by ExpressionEngine developers.

+### The sample project

+You will be building a simple blog, adapted from the open-source 'Clean blog' bootstrap theme by [startbootstrap.com](startbootstrap.com).

+Check it out here: [http://croxton.github.io/ee_zen_garden](http://croxton.github.io/ee_zen_garden)

 ### Getting started